No products in the cart.

 How Do You Avoid Homosalate?

 It’s easy!
 Only chemical sunscreens and skincare products with sun protection, like lip balms or makeup, contain homosalate.
-To avoid it, simply look for the natural minerals zinc oxide and titanium dioxide—and only zinc and titanium—in the active ingredients.
-Certified-organic sunscreens like Goddess Garden’s do not contain homosalate or any other chemical sunscreens.
+To avoid it, simply look for the minerals zinc oxide and titanium dioxide—and only zinc and titanium—in the active ingredients.
+Natural sunscreens like Goddess Garden’s do not contain homosalate or any other chemical sunscreens.
 We think hormone look-a-likes and toxic chemicals don’t deserve a place in the sun—or in our bodies!

 Shop Homosalate-Free Sunscreen